 [1] Google v Defteros [2022] HCA 27.

-[2] Ibid [53] (Kiefel CJ, and Gleeson J).
+[2] Ibid [53] (Kiefel CJ and Gleeson J).

-*Disclaimer: This is intended as general information only and not to be construed as legal advice.
-The above information is subject to changes over time.
-You should always seek professional advice before taking any course of action.*
+*Disclaimer: This is for general information only and should not be construed as legal advice.
+The above information may change over time.
+You should always seek professional advice before taking any action. *